bigmlcom/bigmler/docs/index.rst

 ``confidence weighted`` weights each prediction according to the associated error and ``probability weighted`` gives the same results as ``plurality``.

+As in the model's case, you can base your prediction on the median of the predicted node's distribution by adding ``--median`` to your BigMLer command.

 It is also possible to enlarge the number of models that build your prediction gradually.
 You can build more than one ensemble for the same test data and combine the votes of all of them by using the flag ``combine_votes``